 Davies, who is currently presenting his first solo exhibition Boot/Leg at Basel’s 1.
 1 gallery running from March 17 to 31, has collaborated on music videos with artists familiar to AQNB such as Klein, Larry B and FARAI.
-He also recently teamed up with designer Bianca Saunders for her 2017 ‘Personal Politics’ collection where they produced a film that challenge preconceptions of Black masculinity and ‘identifying situations where working together in a tactile environment and supporting each other is allowed.’
+He also recently teamed up with designer Bianca Saunders for her 2017 ‘Personal Politics’ collection where they produced a film that challenged preconceptions of Black masculinity and ‘identifying situations where working together in a tactile environment and supporting each other is allowed.’

 Davies also co-hosted the topical discussion show on NTS radio, ’I Know Nothing’ with Stephanie Hegarty that later became ‘Talking Mens Club’ on wide-ranging issues such as consent, immigration and mental health.
 And as a political activist, initiated the successful Nigerian Lives Matter campaign to bring awareness to the Boko Haram massacre in the north-eastern town of Baga in 2015.